 We ate this with some crusty bread and a very simple romaine salad, dressed with a shallot vinaigrette.
-So perfect – nutrient-laden and appealing to the eyes and the stomach.
+So perfect – nutrient-laden can you buy clindagel over the counter and appealing to the eyes and the stomach.
 Eat this with a spoon; it is a lot easier.

 Beluga Lentil, Sweet Potato, Burst Tomato & Cilantro Bowl

 - 1 tsp sea salt plus more for seasoning

 - 1 cup black beluga lentils, rinsed

 - ⅓ cup small diced onion

 - 1 Tbsp harissa (I buy mine in a tube and keep it in the fridge)

 - 2 large sweet potatoes, washed and peeled and cut into ½ inch cubes

 - 4 cups (2 pints) cherry tomatoes, cut in half